carlomilanesi/measures-rs/docs/Tutorial.md

 # Tutorial for the library `measures`

-This documents explains how to use in Rust software development projects the library `measures`, contained in the package `measures-rs`.
-The the document [Motivation](Motivation.md) explains which are the advantages of using this library, with respect to using other libraries or primitive numbers.
+This documents explains how to use, in Rust software development projects, the library `measures`, contained in the package `measures-rs`.
+The document [Motivation](Motivation.md) explains which are the advantages of using this library, with respect to using other libraries or to primitive numbers.

 ## Creating a tutorial project

-Create a rust project using these commands:
+Create a Rust project by using these commands:
 ```
 cargo new measures-tut
 cd measures-tut